 - Avoid using tobacco products or drinking alcohol for at least 48 hours after the procedure.

-- Gently rinse your mouth with salt water several times a day in order to keep the wound clean and reduce swelling.
+- Rinse your mouth with salt water several times daily to keep the wound clean and reduce swelling.

 Are There Any Risks Associated With Tooth Extraction?